altwalker/dotnet-executor/README.md

 ### Run the service locally

-To start the web service locally run:
+To start the web service on your local machine, execute the following command:

 ```bash
 dotnet run --project path/to/project.csproj --server.urls=http://localhost:5000
 ```

-You can start the web server with the example from `AltwalkerExecutor.Exampele/`:
+To start the web server from the example found in `AltwalkerExecutor.Example/`:

 ```bash
 dotnet run --project AltwalkerExecutor.Example/altwalkerexecutor.example.csproj --server.urls=http://localhost:5000